russHyde/contented/README.md

 tables etc) in a user-authorised way: Only those users with access to a given project should be able to view it's deliverables.

-To use `contented`: fork the repository, add your analysis deliverables to the `projects` subdirectory and then pull the modified repository onto a web-server (details follow).
+To use `contented`:

+- obtain a webserver, register a website domain and point the website URL to the webserver;
+- put your analysis deliverables in a directory on the webserver;
+- follow the provisioning notes in `./deploy_tools/provisioning_notes.md` (eg, install python / nginx etc on the webserver)
+- run the fabric script in `./deploy_tools` - this will clone the contented repository onto the webserver, install the python env / update the database etc
+- then add the filepath for your analysis deliverables to the `PROJECTS_DIR` environment variable defined in `./.env`

 ## ENV